The Rhodes Course for Clinical Exercise Physiology, Testing, and Interpretation for Congenital Heart Disease

 Course Fees

 You may register through our secure online environment and will receive an email confirmation upon receipt of your payment.
-Prices include CME credit, electronic syllabus and access to recordings for 60 days after the course.
+Prices include CME credit, electronic syllabus and access to some recordings for 60 days after the course.

 At the end of the registration process, a $10 non-refundable processing fee will be added to your registration.